About Shakespeare Republic

 In 2017 we returned with Season Two with thirteen more episodes with everything from Viola as inner-Melbourne hipster to Jaques as a melancholic barfly to Katherina as an ambitious politician’s wife to Henry V as a member of a laser strike team – and everything in-between!

-Shakespeare Republic creator/director, Sally McLean is now also faculty at the renowned Howard Fine Acting Studio Australia as their resident Shakespeare teacher and her first published work on Shakespeare, an essay exploring her methodology behind Shakespeare Republic and Shakespeare performance in general, will be published in the UK by Routledge Press in mid 2020 as part of the academic collection, Playfulness In Shakespearean Adaptations edited by Marina Gerzić (The University of Western Australia) and Aidan Norrie (Warwick University, UK).
+Shakespeare Republic has been the subject of several academic presentations and plenary panels at Early Modern Literature and Shakespeare seminars and conferences in Australia, the UK and USA from 2016 to now.
+Shakespeare Republic creator/director, Sally McLean’s first published work on Shakespeare, an essay exploring her methodology behind Shakespeare Republic and Shakespeare performance in general, was published in the UK by Routledge Press in 2020 as part of the academic essay collection, Playfulness In Shakespearean Adaptations edited by Marina Gerzic and Aidan Norrie.

 For more about the series, visit the official site here: http://www.shakespearerepublic.com